InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-hackathon.md

 Now the next step is to drive it across the company.
 There might be reluctance from engineering teams due to various factors like:

-* not familiar with InnerSource and not aware about it
+* not familiar with InnerSource or open source practices
 * not enough time to prioritize InnerSource, given the regular work deliverables
 * reluctance to changing ways of working when everything works well already
 * unclear return on investment for the upfront setup costs that an InnerSource project takes